-Plaintiff filed this action less than one month after seeking Appeals Council review of the ALJ decision, and the matter is pending before the Appeals Council.
+Plaintiff filed this action after seeking Appeals Council review of the ALJ decision, and the matter is presently pending before the Appeals Council.
 Plaintiff has failed to establish the requirements needed to waive exhaustion of administrative remedies: a colorable constitutional claim, exhaustion resulting in irreparable harm, and exhaustion being futile.

 IT IS THEREFORE ORDERED that defendant's motion to dismiss (Doc.
-19) is granted.
+11) is granted.